sysgears/selenium-automation-bundle/docs/fundamentals/UI Testing/UI Testing Concept.md

 Thanks to this approach, it's much easier to find the application pages that shouldn't have changed, as your task becomes utterly simple: You only need to review the application screenshots that the bundle created.
-Even better, you won't struggle _searching_ the differences between the application layouts because all the differences will be graciously highlighted by the aShot library.
+Even better, you won't have to _search_ the differences between the application layouts because all the differences will be graciously highlighted by the aShot library.

 Therefore, it's okay when the tests fail for the redesigned layouts: This approach simplifies finding any irregularities with the layouts, and you'll notice the bugs and changes really quickly.